 - Leaves that fall off on their own

 Crazily enough, your cannabis plant may be using up the nutrients in their soil faster than you'd think.
 Naturally, this can happen after your cannabis plant has been stuck in the same small container for a handful of weeks or months.

 The same problem can also occur in hydro or coco when you're not giving your plant any additional nutrients.
 This is especially important because plain water or coco can't contain nitrogen naturally.

 To fix this issue, all you have to do is give your cannabis plant a regular dose of plant nutrients from any cannabis nutrient system.
-If you're growing your cannabis plant slowly, then you should transplant it to a brand-new container with fresher soil.
+You could also consider repotting the plant if you feel it could use more space.

 Pro tip: Cannabis plants that turn light green all over need more nitrogen.
 Healthier plants will appear as a more "medium green" when they've received enough nitrogen.
 However, too much nitrogen can lead to light green cannabis leaves too!

 Here is a picture of a healthy cannabis plant:

 Reason 4: Harsh Light Burns

 If you've never thought about how harsh your grow lights are for your cannabis plants, then you're in for a rude awakening.
 Also called bleaching, this is when the plant receives too much light.